cevio/koa-rapid-router/README.md

 # koa-rapid-router

-It is a routing architecture suitable for any service, and we usually use it on KOA.
-It is currently the fastest routing architecture.
+It is a routing architecture suitable for any service, and we usually use it on KOA, this is currently the fastest routing architecture.

 ## Install